AlexanderJCS/ExoSpotter/docs/exoplanet_struct.md

 # Data contained in the Exoplanet struct

-The exoplanet struct contains four main getter methods:
+The Exoplanet struct contains four main getter methods:
 - `float averageFlux()`: The average normalized flux of the planet.
 Normalized flux means that 1 = average brightness of the star and 0 = no light is reaching the sensor.
 - `float averagePeriod()`: The average orbital period of the planet.
 - `Lightcurve datapoints()`: Specific datapoints the program found from the planet.